EhtishaamTanveer/EhtishaamTanveer/README.md

 ## Hi, I'm M. Ehtishaam Tanveer 👋

 - 💬 I am an AI Engineer working remotely at Archon Solutions, Islamabad, Pakistan
-- ⚡ Passionate about exploring the advanced worlds of Deep Learning and Natural Language Processing to address practical problems
+- ⚡ Passionate about exploring the worlds of Deep Learning and Natural Language Processing to address practical problems
 - 🌱 By using my knowledge and skills, I am dedicated to work on large-scale projects
 - 🔭 Feel free to go through my repositories and see what I've been working on
 - 🤔 Looking forward to collaborate with everyone!!!